mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 ### Redoing the undo

-You can recall detached local commits.
+You can recall previous local commits.
 However, not all previous commits are available, because Git regularly [cleans the commits that are unreachable by branches or tags](https://git-scm.com/book/en/v2/Git-Internals-Maintenance-and-Data-Recovery).

 To view repository history and track prior commits, run `git reflog show`.
 For example: